 The military looks for several qualitative requirements in the development of thermal weapon sights.
 The first consideration is always the battle context and the resultant necessity.
 These are followed by technical requirements, some of which are discussed below.

 Accuracy is of paramount importance to soldiers on the battlefields on the ground, in the air, or on the sea.
 For this reason, military forces rely on electro-optical solutions to provide a clear and immediate picture of their expansive surroundings at all times using multiple sensor technologies, together with long-range optics and sensor stabilization.

-Image quality is of the utmost importance when it comes to electro-optics.
+Image quality is of utmost importance when it comes to electro-optics.
 Use of very high-resolution digital imagery is required in order to view fine details and to distinguish friend from foe, target from the decoy.

 Size, Weight, Power & Cost

 There is a need for handy, lighter direct-view systems, lightweight, robust and power-frugal devices with better performance that are easier to use.